 Catering: Morning tea, lunch, and afternoon tea will be provided

-This workshop will present evidence based techniques to teach the reading and spelling of multisyllabic words.
+This two-day workshop will present evidence-based techniques to teach the reading and spelling of multisyllabic words.

 Dr. Smith-Lock is a speech pathologist, linguist and psychologist.
-She is an Associate Investigator with the ARC Centre of Excellence in Cognition and its Disorders, an Adjunct Research Fellow in the Department of Psychology and Speech Pathology at Curtin University, and Director of KSL Language & Literacy, which provides clinical services to children with oral language and literacy difficulties.
-Dr. Smith-Lock has extensive experience working with school-aged children with language and literacy needs both in schools and in private practice.
-She regularly provides professional development workshops to teachers and speech pathologists on teaching practices for oral language and literacy.
-Her research focuses on the acquisition of oral language, reading and spelling, and their disorders.
-She aims to understand the nature of specific language impairment and dyslexia, to establish an evidence base for their effective treatment, and to support the use of evidence-based practice in everyday practice.
+She has held lecturer and research positions in psychology and speech pathology.
+She is currently Honorary Senior Research Fellow in the Department of Cognitive Science at Macquarie University and the Director of KSL Language & Literacy, which provides clinical services to children with oral language and literacy difficulties.
+Dr Smith-Lock has extensive experience working with school-aged children with language and literacy needs both in schools and in private practice.
+She regularly provides professional development workshops and one-on-one coaching to teachers and speech pathologists on teaching practices for oral language and literacy.
+Dr Smith-Lock combines research and clinical practice in order to understand the nature of specific language impairment and dyslexia, to establish an evidence base for their effective treatment, and to support the use of evidence-based practice in everyday practice.

 About the workshop:

-Part one will discuss two key components of multisyllabic words: syllable division and morphological analysis.
-Participants will have opportunities for hands-on practice in syllable division and morphological analysis to foster a solid understanding of how the English orthographic system works.
+- Part two will discuss two key components of multisyllabic words: syllable division and morphological analysis.
+Participants will have opportunities for hands-on practice in syllable division and morphological analysis to further develop an understanding of how the English writing system works.

-Part Two will discuss how to teach this knowledge to promote accurate and automatic decoding and spelling of multisyllabic words.
+- Part three will discuss how to teach this knowledge to promote accurate and automatic decoding and spelling of multisyllabic words.

-Part three will discuss the importance of linking this knowledge to text comprehension and written expression, and how to explicitly make this link.
+- Part four will discuss the importance of linking word-level knowledge to text comprehension and written expression, and how to explicitly make this link.

-- To understand the importance of accurate and automatic word decoding and spelling for reading comprehension and written expression
+- understanding the importance of accurate and automatic word decoding and spelling for reading comprehension and written expression

-- To understand teaching techniques for connecting word study to text comprehension and written expression
+- connecting word study to text comprehension and written expression

 Who should/should not attend?
 Any prerequisites, assumed/required knowledge: